Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose with specific verbs ('searches Google Scholar') and resources ('academic papers and scholarly articles'), distinguishing it from sibling tools like 'search_google' by specifying the academic focus.
-It explicitly mentions what it searches for and what it returns.
+The description clearly states the tool's action ('Searches Google Scholar') and specifies the resource ('academic papers and scholarly articles').
+It distinguishes itself from sibling tools like search_google by focusing on academic content.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.